 So in view of more practical discussions my aim is to point us to five biblical truths concerning God.
 These are five truths that I assume we all know, but I hope these truths might serve as reminders that help us see the refugee through the lens of the majesty, glory, and grandeur of our God.
 These five truths then lead to five exhortations.

-As we look at all that is going on in the world around us, we must remember that God is sovereign over it all.
+As we look at all that is going on in the world around us, we must remember that God is sovereign over it all, even the refugee crisis.
 This is the testimony of Scripture from beginning to end.
 Consider . . .

 God is sovereign over all nature.